binste/basic_reproducibility_guide/3_Sharing_your_work/7_Readme_file.md

 Some of the processed datasets are included.
 However, the dataset used to estimate the Poisson regressions (`est_df`) could, due to its size, not be uploaded to GitHub.
 It will be reproduced if you follow the order of execution explained in the following section.

-For a detailed description of all data sources used, see the section "Data" in the Appendix (XXX).
+For a detailed description of all data sources used, see the section "Data" in the [Appendix](https://github.com/binste/chicago_safepassage_evaluation/blob/master/reports/appendix/Appendix.pdf).

 ## Order of execution
 To reconstruct the results starting out from the raw data, run all notebooks in the `notebooks` folders in the order of their numbering.
 No other scripts have to be run apart from the notebooks.
 The `src` folder contains scripts with only functions, which are imported by the notebooks.